-As a result of the modification of the conversion and redemption provisions of the Crestwood Niobrara Preferred Units, we continue to consolidate Crestwood Niobrara and have reflected the preferred interests as a non-controlling interest in subsidiary apart from partners' capital (i.e., temporary equity) on our consolidated balance sheets at December 31, 2020 and 2019.
+As a result of the modification of the conversion and redemption provisions of the Crestwood Niobrara Preferred Units, we continue to consolidate Crestwood Niobrara and have reflected the preferred interests as a non-controlling interest in subsidiary apart from partners' capital (i.e., temporary equity) on our consolidated balance sheets at December 31, 2021 and 2020.
 We adjust the carrying amount of the non-controlling interest to its redemption value each period through net income attributable to non-controlling partner.

-The following table shows the change in the interest of our non-controlling partner in subsidiary at December 31, 2020 and 2019 (in millions):
+The following table shows the change in the interest of our non-controlling partner in subsidiary at December 31, 2021, 2020 and 2019 (in millions):

-Balance at December 31, 2018 Reclassification of Series A-2 Preferred Units 178.8 Issuance of Series A-3 Preferred Units 235.0 Distributions to non-controlling partner (18.4) Net income attributable to non-controlling partner 30.8 Balance at December 31, 2019 426.2 Contributions from non-controlling partner 2.8 Distributions to non-controlling partner (37.1) Net income attributable to non-controlling partner 40.8 Balance at December 31, 2020 432.7
+Balance at December 31, 2018 \$ Reclassification of Series A-2 Preferred Units 178.8 Issuance of Series A-3 Preferred Units 235.0 Distributions to non-controlling partner (18.4) Net income attributable to non-controlling partner 30.8 Balance at December 31, 2019 , 426.2 Contributions from non-controlling partner 2.8 Distributions to non-controlling partner (37.1) Net income attributable to non-controlling partner 40.8 Balance at December 31, 2020 432.7 Contributions from non-controlling partner 1.0 Distributions to non-controlling partner (40.2) Net income attributable to non-controlling partner 41.1 Balance at December 31, 2021 \$ 434.6

 Crestwood Niobrara is required to make quarterly cash distributions on its preferred interests within 30 days after the end of each quarter.
-During the years ended December 31, 2020, 2019 and 2018, Crestwood Niobrara paid cash distributions of \$37.1 million, \$25.0 million and \$9.9 million to Jackalope Holdings.
-In January 2021, Crestwood Niobrara paid a cash distribution of \$9.3 million to Jackalope Holdings for the quarter ended December 31, 2020.
+During the years ended December 31, 2021, 2020 and 2019, Crestwood Niobrara paid cash distributions of \$40.2 million, \$37.1 million and \$25.0 million to Jackalope Holdings.
+In January 2022, Crestwood Niobrara paid a cash distribution of \$10.3 million to Jackalope Holdings with respect to the fourth quarter of 2021.